suquamish/Nomad-NFS-Volume/README.md

 Getting NFS up and running inside of Nomad was a bit of a challenge.

-There just isn't a lot of documentation about mounting an NFS volume in Nomad, and what I did find was already out of data because Nomad seems to be evolving at a rapid pace.
+There just isn't a lot of documentation about mounting an NFS volume in Nomad, and what I did find was already out of date because Nomad seems to be evolving at a rapid pace.

 The quick overview of what's needed: